Joanne is an award-winning Limerick-based writer and performer.

 Her second play IN TWO MINDS was developed across a two-year process supported by Lime Tree Theatre, The Arts Council, Limerick Council, Fishamble’s New Play Clinic and The JP Mc Manus Charitable Foundation and will be produced by Fishamble Theatre Company in October 2023.

 Along with co-lead artist, Ann Blake, Joanne is currently under commission from The Arts Council and Ormston House to develop a new large-scale piece of interdisciplinary, promenade theatre inspired by the life of Limerick-born Hollywood Starlet, Constance Smith.
 She is also developing a new autobiographical work interrogating issues around death, dying and loss.

-In addition to her work as a playwright and maker, Joanne has performed on stage with many companies in Ireland.
+In addition to her work as a writer and maker, Joanne has performed with many companies in Ireland.
 In 2014 she was nominated for an Irish Times Theatre Award for Best Actress in a Leading Role for her performance in What Happened Bridgie Cleary.

 She is currently an Artist-in-Residence in Ormston House and Theatre Artist-in-Residence in Lime Tree Theatre | Belltable.
 She was Limerick’s PLATFORM 31 artist in 2022 and a Six-in-the-Attic artist at Irish Theatre Institute in 2021.

 Joanne works as a mentor to artists nationally across all artforms with Minding Creative Minds and teaches funding and business skills to artists at 3rd level.

 She has been awarded Civic Honours for her international awards success and contribution to theatre and the arts in Limerick.